How to Prepare Indian Bank Statements and Financial Evidence for a UK Skilled Worker Visa Without a Solicitor

 What UKVI's Appendix Finance Actually Requires (in Indian Terms)

 The rule is that you must hold the required funds for 28 consecutive days before the date of your visa application, and those funds must be in accounts that are "immediately accessible."
 For most sponsored Skilled Worker applicants, the maintenance fund requirement is £1,270 for the main applicant.
-If you're bringing dependants, add £285 for the first and £315 for each subsequent dependant (amounts correct for 2026 — always verify against current guidance).
+If you're bringing dependants, add £285 for a partner, £315 for the first child, and £200 for each additional child (amounts correct for 2026 — always verify against current guidance).

 What "immediately accessible" means in the Indian banking context: